balaji1974/python-and-machinelearning/MachineLearning/README.md

 A feature variable for predicting heart disease could be sex with the target variable being whether or not the patient has heart disease.

-a table of heart disease data broken into 3 main sections, ID column, feature columns and target columns A table broken into ID column (yellow, not used for building machine learning model), feature variables (orange) and target variables (green).
+A table of heart disease data broken into 3 main sections, ID column, feature columns and target columns A table broken into ID column (yellow, not used for building machine learning model), feature variables (orange) and target variables (green).
 A machine learning model finds the patterns in the feature variables and predicts the target variables.